Nachtraven/nachtraven.github.io/_posts/2025-12-17-retrofit_FANUC.markdown

 - Source robotics [spectral](https://source-robotics.com/products/spectral-micro-bldc-controller) - lower voltage
 - Some Makerbase aliexpress drivers, but I wanted to help fund further development since my use case is a bit outside of the usual drone motors

 There are also some open source projects on hackaday/github, but where the driver felt like the project:
 - [Dagor](https://www.dagor.dev/)
 - [VESCular6](https://dongilc.gitbook.io/openrobot-inc)

 And some interesting similar projects for integrated modules:
 - [Robot actuator module](https://kreier.github.io/actuator/)

+There is also the Makerbase MKS XRIVE MINI.
+- These are available on Aliexpress, and are a copy of the older OSS ODrive variant 3.6.
+The MKS XDrive MINI costs about 37eur, and **includes a magnet, braking resistor and wiring harnesses.**

 ### Comprehensive projects